George D. Keathley: Biography

-Born in Olney, Texas in 1907, Keathley attended Onley High School and Cameron Junior College, now Cameron University, in Lawton, OK.
+Born in Olney, Texas in 1907, Keathley attended Olney High School and Cameron Junior College, now Cameron University, in Lawton, OK.
 He attended the Agricultural & Mechanical College of Texas, today known as Texas A&M University, in 1937.
 He never graduated due to financial reasons.

 He joined the Army from Lamesa, Texas, and by September 14, 1944, was serving as a staff sergeant in Company B, 338th Infantry Regiment, 85th Infantry Division.
 During an enemy counterattack on that day, at Mount Altuzzo, Italy, Keathley took command of three platoons which had been left leaderless due to heavy casualties.
 He organized the platoons' defense, gathered ammunition, and encouraged his men even after being severely wounded.
 He died of his injuries shortly after the attack was repulsed.
 For these actions, Keathley was posthumously awarded the Medal of Honor six months later, on March 29, 1945.

 Keathley, aged 36 at his death, was buried at the Florence American Cemetery in Florence, Italy.

 Keathley's Medal of Honor is on permanent display at Texas A&M University's Sanders Corps of Cadets Center.
 The medal was donated to the museum by his family on July 17, 2009.
 Also at Texas A&M is the Keathley Hall dormitory, named in his honor.